*Disclaimer - Not all synthetic ingredients in products are harmful and not all ‘natural’ ingredients in products are safe.

 Essential Oils and Eczema

-If you suffer from eczema it is advised to STAY AWAY from essential oils.
+If you suffer from eczema it is advised to stay away from using essential oils.

 Overall, research to support tea tree oil use as a topical eczema treatment is limited, with some research showing that tea tree oil can cause allergic dermatitis.